-For continued eligibility for federal financial aid programs, if a student who had been making satisfactory progress, falls below the satisfactory progress standards, he will be given a financial aid warning during which time he maintains federal financial aid eligibility.
+For continued eligibility for federal financial aid programs, if a student falls below the satisfactory progress standards, he will be given a period of financial aid warning during which time he maintains federal financial aid eligibility.
 The warning period will last for one semester.
-During the federal financial aid warning period, the Dean will counsel the student and attempt to improve the student's performance by providing various student services that might include special tutoring, a new study plan or a scheduling accommodation.
-If after this federal financial aid warning period satisfactory progress standards are still not met, the student will be notified that he will be terminated from financial aid.
-He will be notified that he has the option of appealing his lack of satisfactory academic progress.
-Procedures for filing an appeal are described in the section below.
-If the student successfully appeals the lack of satisfactory progress after the financial aid warning he will be placed on academic probation for one semester.
+During the federal financial aid warning period, the student will receive the counseling described above.
+If, after this federal financial aid warning period, satisfactory progress standards are still not met, the student will be notified that he will no longer be eligible for financial aid.
+The student will also be notified that he has the option of appealing his lack of satisfactory academic progress in order to be granted a probationary period.